Neotys-Labs/NewRelic/README.md

 Once installed, how to use in a given NeoLoad project:

 1. Create a User Path "New Relic".
-2. Insert Custom action "New Relic Monitoring" in the "Actions" container (custom action is inside Advanced > APM > New Relic).
+2. Insert Custom action "New Relic Monitoring" in the **Actions** container (custom action is inside Advanced > APM > New Relic).

 <p align="center"><img src="/screenshots/new_relic_user_path.png" alt="New Relic User Path" /></p>

-3. Select the "Actions" container and set a pacing duration of 60 seconds.
+3. Select the **Actions** container and set a pacing duration of 60 seconds.

 <p align="center"><img src="/screenshots/actions_container_pacing.png" alt="Action's Pacing" /></p>

-4. Select the "Actions" container and set the runtime parameters "Reset user session and emulate new browser between each iteration" to "No".
+4. Select the **Actions** container and set the runtime parameters "Reset user session and emulate new browser between each iteration" to "No".

 <p align="center"><img src="/screenshots/actions_container_reset_iteration_no.png" alt="Action's Runtime parameters" /></p>

-5. Create a Population "New Relic" which contains 100% of User Path "New Relic".
+5. Create a Population "PopulationNewRelic" which contains 100% of User Path "New Relic".

 <p align="center"><img src="/screenshots/new_relic_population.png" alt="New Relic Population" /></p>

-6. In the Runtime section, select your scenario, select the "New Relic" population and define a constant load of 1 user for the full duration of the load test.
+6. In the **Runtime** section, select your scenario, select the "PopulationNewRelic" population and define a constant load of 1 user for the full duration of the load test.

 <p align="center"><img src="/screenshots/new_relic_load_variation_policy.png" alt="Load Variation Policy" /></p>